1. What area(s) in Alabama do you provide service?

 *Kwikset SmartKey deadbolt locks are the exception as they are not capable of being picked open in any way.
-If there is no other entrance on your home that has a traditional deadbolt, the SmartKey deadbolt MUST be drilled into to unlock.*
+If there is no other entrance on your home that has a traditional deadbolt, the SmartKey deadbolt MUST be drilled into to unlock according to the manufacturer.*

 When a home is placed on the market, contractors, realtors, cleaning crews, as well as previous owners could have multiple sets of keys to the property.
 It is always encouraged to change the locks to ensure that no one has keys to your home but YOU!